Sisters of Saint Paul of Chartres

 The Congregation of the Sisters of St. Paul of Chartres (SPC) is a Roman Catholic religious apostolic missionary congregation of pontifical right for teaching, nursing, visiting the poor and taking care of orphans, the old and infirm, and the mentally ill.
 It was founded in Levesville-la-Chenard, France, in 1696.

 The interior spirit is a love of sacrifice and labor for the spiritual and temporal good of others.
-The postulancy lasts from six months to one year, the novitiate two years, after which the sisters take vows annually for three to seven years, and then perpetual simple vows.

 History

 In 1696, the congregation was founded by Louis Chauvet, the parish priest of Levesville-la-Chenard, a little French village, and Marie-Anne de Tilly, a young woman from a noble family.
 Chauvet enlisted three volunteers.
 Their first house belonged to Chauvet.

 The first superior, Marie Michau, died in 1702, She was succeeded by Marie-Anne de Tilly, who died the following year.
 In 1708 the small community of sister was entrusted to the Bishop of Chartres, Paul Godet des Marais.
 The bishop gave them a small house and the Apostle Paul as a patron.
 The house formerly belonged to a sabot-maker, and this gave them the name of "les Sœurs sabotières de Saint-Maurice", by which they were originally known.

 In 1727, the sisters were asked by Louis XV to establish a foreign mission at Cayenne in French Guiana.
 The congregation was dispersed under the Terror, during the French Revolution, but was restored by Napoleon I, who gave the sisters a monastery at Chartres, which originally belonged to the Jacobins, from which they became known as "les Sœurs de St. Jacques".